TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1UserAPIKey.md

 ```

 ## DESCRIPTION
-This function is used to retrieve a list of Interactive BloxOne Cloud API Keys for your user
+This function is used to retrieve a list of Interactive Infoblox Portal API Keys for your user
 The actual API Key is only available during initial creation and cannot be retrieved afterwards via this API.

 ## EXAMPLES